Whippomorpha: Relationship with humans

 Whippomorphs have always had complex cultural and social relationships with humans.
-Modern hippopotamuses have a reputation for extreme aggression.
-Hippos are incredibly territorial and protective of their young, and are the deadliest mammal in Africa, killing between two and three thousand people a year.
-Despite this, hippos remain popular zoo animals.
+Hippopotamuses have a reputation for extreme aggression towards humans.
+Hippos are incredibly territorial and protective of their young, and are the deadliest mammal in Africa, killing between two and three thousand people each year.
+Despite this, hippos remain popular zoo animals and a recognizable species in popular culture.
 Hippos were hunted by ancient humans for food and sport.
 In Ancient Egypt, hippos were recognized as dangerous inhabitants of the river Nile, and a red hippo was the symbol of the god Set.
 The biblical Behemoth is thought to be based on or inspired by the hippo.

-Modern hippopotamuses face a number of threats from humans.
+Hippopotamuses face a number of threats from humans.
 Common hippopotamuses are classed as vulnerable, and are subject to habitat destruction as a result of agriculture, water management, climate change and development of housing and urban areas.
 Pygmy hippopotamuses are considered endangered, with less than three thousand individuals in the wild.
-The few surviving pygmy hippopotamuses occupy a much smaller habitat area in Liberia, Sierra Leone and the Ivory Coast.
-They face threats from mining and quarrying, hunting and logging.
+The few surviving pygmy hippopotamuses occupy a much smaller habitat area in Liberia, Sierra Leone, and the Ivory Coast.
+They face threats from mining and quarrying, hunting, poaching, and logging.

 Cetaceans have also had an extensive history with humans.
-The primary threats to modern cetaceans are direct danger (from whaling), and indirect damage to whale habitats (through pollution and overfishing).
+The primary threats to cetaceans are direct danger (from whaling), and indirect damage to whale habitats (through pollution and overfishing).
 Commercial shipping, petroleum drilling and coastal development can disrupt cetacean habitats.
 Thousands of cetaceans are affected by bycatching every year.
 Some evidence also exists that human-generated sound may account for increases in the rate of cetacean strandings.

-Whales were inspirations for many mythical creatures, including the Leviathan, which was interestingly associated with the Behemoth.
+Whales were inspirations for many mythical creatures, including the Leviathan, which was associated with the Behemoth.
 Dolphins are mentioned in historical literature far more frequently than whales.
 Stories of dolphins typically include them playing a role in helping shipwrecked sailors or guiding lost ships.
-In the 20th Century, perceptions of whales changed, and now tourism for the purposes of whale-watching has become very popular.
+In the 20th century, perceptions of whales changed, and now tourism for the purposes of whale-watching has become very popular.
 Cetaceans are revered for their immense size, intelligent and playful dispositions, displays of speed in water, and contributions to scientific research.

 Whales have been kept in captivity by humans for research and entertainment for centuries.
 Particularly popular are killer whales.
 Conservation and animal rights organizations have been vehemently opposed to the captivity of these cetaceans.
 It is common for captive killer whales to display aggression towards other whales and their trainers.
 Bottlenose dolphins are also popular, due to their friendly behavior.
 They also fare better in captivity than other cetaceans.